 Born from memories of favorite places, these lovely little collages pull double creative duty – they’re a mixed media art project you can turn into a fun tool or prompt to help kids apply calming visualization techniques, explore nature, try practical life map-reading, practice creative storytelling and much, much more!

 One thing I’ve realized after weeks stuck inside is that my sense of “home” extends far beyond the walls of my actual house.
 Having spent the last few weeks missing some of our favorite places, we decided to re-create them in 2D form.
-And because I can RARELY leave an art project at that, I made them into a simple little game that you can use in all sorts of variations!
+And because I can RARELY leave an art project at that, I took it one step further to make them into a simple little game that can be used in all sorts of variations!

 The art process itself is an exploration of texture, mediums, and mark-making inspired by some of my favorite artists and illustrators (see Christian Robinson, Clover Robin, and Kellen Hatanaka among others…!).

-Pre-made printable textures + a few standard craft supplies are all you need to make your own backyard, grandma’s house, favorite park, campground or fantastical dream getaway!
-Indivially or as a set, these textured beauties are so beautiful simply as kid-made art, but read through to the end for tons of ideas to help you turn this project INTERACTIVE…
+Pre-made printable textures + a few standard craft supplies are all you need to make your own backyard, grandma’s house, favorite park, campground, or fantastical dream getaway!
+Individually or as a set, these textured beauties are so beautiful simply as kid-made art, but read through to the end for tons of ideas to help you turn this project INTERACTIVE…

-To make your own scavenger hunt collages you’ll need:
+To make your own memory map collages you’ll need: